nathansb2022/SuspiciousWordDocuments/README.md

 # Remember
 Document1 is saved in white font.

 This only works on Windows 10 and not windows 11.
 To work properly, save both files to downloads.
-Add your hosted IP, directory, and file that you wished to be parsed/saved to the startup directory.
+Add your hosted IP, directory, and file to Document1 that you wished to be parsed/saved to the startup directory.

 # How to use
 Link number 1 must be copied and pasted to the Window's Search Box.
 Document1 cannot be opened at the same time of Window's Search Box execution.
 If testing, remember to kill Document1.